bartgora/spring-cloud-fun/README.md

 # spring-cloud-fun

-A showcase project for simple system in microservice architekcture. </br>
+A showcase project for simple system in microservice architecture. </br>

 ## Components:
 Api Gateway - Spring gateway with reactive router, Load Balancer, and Circuit Breaker.</br>